Vijayarajamayuri/RoomHunt/README.md

   </ol>
 Contributions:
 <li>
-  Bhavani ,Pathuri
-  </li>-Works with login activity of user page and owner page
-  <li> Farheen,Mohammad
-  </li>-Works with the list of Blocks and Block in detail with rooms
-  <li>Vijaya Raja Mayuri, Akula
-  </li>-Works With user login,forgot password and creating new user account,Shared room and private room
-  <li>Satish,Hiru Gadge
-  </li>- Works with Workspace xml

  Activities Involved:
+Home Page: Home page consists of app logo and a button "Get Started" with directs to the login activity.

- Login Activity: The first page is login and new users can sign up regarding room information and if the registered user forgets the password  he/she can click the “forgot password” redirecting to another activity called “trouble Logging in” where user can reset password by entering recovery “Email ID” or “phone number” and by clicking the “send login link” the link is send to respective email ID or phone number.Then,after resetting the password we can go back to login page
+Login Activity: After the home,we come across login and new users can register with application regarding room information and if the registered user forgets the password  he/she can click the “forgot password” redirecting to another activity  where user can reset password by entering recovery “Email ID” and by clicking the “Reset Password” the link is send to respective email ID.Then,after resetting the password we can go back to login page.The credentials for the Login activity can be stored in the firebase.Some tests credentials for the login page is-(mail=avrmayuri741@gmail.com,Password=12345678)or you can register and enter your own credentials

+Registration page:The registration activity is directed by clicking "create account"textview and user can register by entering the full name,email,password,phone and can register.The user once registered can go back and login with the given credentials

+Owner Login:The Owner of the page can login by clicking the owner login button and enter the credentials.As the owner is the only 4 users and the credentials are fixed and predefined UserName:Admin Password:123456.If the user enters the wrong password it shows the number of attemps left.
+After Logging in the user can select the type of the room and type of the share and any specifications and all the information is stored in the firebase with all the information they selected is stored in the collection sample.
+The firebase database consists of two databases sample and tenants where sample is for the users and tenants is for the people who are already staying in the apartment.

  ![ favorite image.](https://github.com/Vijayarajamayuri/RoomHunt/blob/master/1.PNG)